 Is it safe to follow a keto diet for long-term weight loss?

-Yes, a keto diet can be safe long-term if done correctly.
-Focus on whole foods like leafy greens, fatty fish, and avocados.
-Monitor your health regularly, consult a healthcare professional, and ensure you’re getting essential nutrients to prevent deficiencies.
+Yes, a keto diet can be safe for long-term use if done right.
+Eat whole foods like leafy greens, fatty fish, and avocados.
+Always check your health and talk to a doctor.

 What types of foods should I focus on while on a keto diet for weight loss?